cesarvr/blog/content/post/istio-2.md

   server.on('server:traffic', incomingData => service.send(incomingData))
 ```

-But this bridge works in one direction only, meaning that we need to recover the response from **the service** to send it back to **the client**.
+But this bridge works in one direction because we need to implement the response from **the service** to  **the client**.
 To do this we can take advantage that *HTTPService* includes event called ``service:read`` so we can know when a TCP response is delivered.

 The bi-directional bridge will look something like this:

 ```js
 function handleConnection(server) {